joost-de-vries/play-angular-typescript.g8/README.md

 "I've created the application through activator and it runs fine in activator but it hangs when I try to run it through sbt"
 This is a [known problem](https://github.com/typesafehub/activator/issues/1036) with activator.
 Activator generates a file `project\play-fork-run.sbt` that causes this.
 If you remove it or comment out its contents the application will run in sbt.

+##History

+### v0.2.0-beta.5
+- replace todomvc with tour of heroes as demo ng2 application. tx [Isammoc](https://github.com/Isammoc)
+- use 'tslint:reommended' as a basis for tslint rules.
+Downgrade typescript to a supported version by tslint 3.x